 1. Air Yeezy 2 Red October – $17 Million

-The Air Yeezy 2 Red October is labeled the most expensive sneaker in the world that was ever sold.
-In fact, during Kanye West’s 2013 “Yeezus” tour, those were the majorly worn sneakers that became a cultural phenomenon.
-Their transaction price was a stiff $17 million, epitomizing the music, fashion, and sneaker culture joggles.
+The Air Yeezy 2 Red October is labeled the most expensive sneaker in the world that has ever been sold.
+In fact, during Kanye West’s 2013 “Yeezus” tour, those were the most-worn sneakers that became a cultural phenomenon.
+Their transaction price was a stiff $17 million, epitomizing the music, fashion, and sneaker culture jiggles.

 2. Nike Moon Shoe – $437,500